MAH-XI vs TAM XI Fantasy Prediction : Mahmudullah XI vs Tamim XI Best Fantasy Picks for Bangladesh Other OD (News) - Sport Act News

 Probable XI for both sides:-

-Mahmudullah XI – Naim Sheikh, Liton Das, Mahmudullah, Nurul Hasan, Imrul Kayes, Mominul Haque, Sabbir Rahman, Rubel Hossain, Ebadat Hossain, Raqibul Hasan, Abu Hider
+Mahmudullah XI – Imrul Kayes, Liton Das, Mominul Haque, Mahmudul Hasan, Mahmudullah, Nurul Hasan, Sabbir Rahman, Mehidy Hasan, Raqibul Hasan, Sumon Khan, Rubel Hossain, Ebadot Hossain.

-Tamim XI – Mohammad Mithun, Tamim Iqbal, Anamul Haque, Yasir Ali Chowdhury, Mosaddek Hossain, Mohammad Saifuddin, Mustafizur Rahman, Taijul Islam, Shahadat Hossain, Khaled Ahmed, Mahadi Hasan
+Tamim XI – Tamim Iqbal, Tanzid Hasan, Anamul Haque, Mohammad Mithun, Shahadat Hossain, Mosaddek Hossain, Mohammad Saifuddin, Mahadi Hasan, Taijul Islam, Shoriful Islam, Mustafizur Rehman.

 NOTE:- All the stats mentioned are of List-A games.